New drug cocktail shows promise for Tough-to-Treat leukemia

 Summary

-This study tested a combination of three drugs (ibrutinib, fludarabine, and pembrolizumab) in 15 people with high-risk or relapsed/refractory chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL).
-The goal was to see if the combination could produce a complete response, meaning no signs of cancer.
-Participants took ibrutinib daily, a short course of fludarabine, and pembrolizumab every three weeks for a year.
-The study is completed, and results help understand if this approach is effective for hard-to-treat CLL.
+This phase II study tested a combination of three drugs—ibrutinib, fludarabine, and pembrolizumab—in 15 people with high-risk or relapsed/refractory chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL).
+The goal was to see how many patients achieved a complete response, meaning no signs of cancer.
+Ibrutinib was taken daily, fludarabine was given for five days, and pembrolizumab was infused every three weeks for up to a year.
+The study has been completed, and results are being analyzed.

 This is a summary of the original study .
 Summaries may miss details or leave out important information.
 Before applying or accepting participation, make sure you have read and understood the full study.
 Curemydisease.com takes no responsibility whatsoever for anything missed, misunderstood, or acted upon as a result of our summary — we know it does not capture everything.